fpauer/Single-Page-Application-Backbone/README.md

 ## Installation

 ## Pros
 - Who comes from a Jquery background , backbone provides a good integration with Jquery ( >= 1.11.0).
+- Light & fast.
+- 3rd party templating with underscore, but there are others.
+- Marionette brings a fresh and new features to back, it is a framework for backbone.
+Or in other words, a framework inside a framework.
+OK!
+It seems a little awkward , dont ?

 ## Cons
+- No two way binding
+- Views manipulate DOM directly, I can make some mistakes and it is hard to test

 ## Conclusion